 Our live data display at RNLI College allows you to see our energy being generated in real-time, from Aith in the Shetland Islands to Falmouth in Cornwall.

-We have also installed solar panels at the following lifeboat stations:
+We’ve also installed solar panels at the following lifeboat stations:

 |Lifeboat station||Installation size (kW)|